-A B A

 1. A Member makes a written request Head of

 within 21 days of the application receipt Planning and

 for the application to be considered by Regeneration/

 the Planning Committee.
 Planning

-and I larming Committee. officers
+officers

-(and procedure not out above) UIIICEIS

 (see procedure set out above)

 2. The Planning Officer considers that the

 application should be considered by

 Committee.

-Committee.

 3. The approval of the application would

 represent a departure from the policies

 of the statutory development plan.

-of the statutory development plant.
+, ,

 4. The proposal involves the Borough or

 County Council either as applicant or

 landowner.

-iai iaowi ioi .

 5. The applicant is a Councillor or known to

+The applicant to a Countrillor of Milowit to